Deadlydiamond98/WhereAreYou-WAY/README.md

-# Find My Friends Fix
+# Where Are You (WAY)

+A small accessibility-based multiplayer utility mod that allows you to easily find the WAY to your friends by highlighting them with a distance tag and an outline when you press the M key.

-Made due to request by Nekomaster / Infernal Studios
+Made due to a request by Nekomaster / Infernal Studios

-Rewrites the Mod to be multiloader, and fixes an issue in the original where nameplates would flicker.

-I originally tried to make this a client-side only mod, but came to the unfortunate realization that the client world only stores nearby players rather than all players in the world...